 How it's treated

 Pancreatic enzymes in tablet form can help you digest your food so it can be absorbed.
 Anti-sickness tablets can help if you have nausea.
 There are also medicines for constipation and diarrhoea.
-You might be given a special diet - for example, eating lots of high-energy foods.
+You might be given a special diet, with, for example, lots of high-energy foods.

-In rare cases a feeding tube may be put into your gut to give you nutrients in liquid form.
+In rare cases, your doctor may feel a feeding tube is necessary.
 This may be done if you cannot take in enough calories by mouth.
-If your gut is not working at all, your doctor may decide to give you nutrients directly into a vein.
+Or your doctor may decide to give you nutrients directly into a vein.
 This is called total parenteral nutrition (TPN).
 TPN is usually only given if there is a blockage in the bowel.

 We have more advice on coping with eating difficulties.
 Or read our booklet Diet and Cancer for help with eating problems and tips on how to get more calories.